So1aire-of-astora/stats531final/README.md

 ### Key Findings - Local Search
 + Adding the transition from *R* to *S* improves the likelihood of the model.
-+ The log likelihood reaches around -2,000, marginally outperforming the benchmark.
++ The log likelihood reaches around -2,000, still worse than the benchmark.
 + Simulations based on the local search are still shitty though.
 Check the graphs.

 ### Logging Each Run